Ealdor/pypbp/README.md

 > python img_to_json.py [IMAGEN_NAME.json] [WIDTH] [HEIGHT]

 This will generate a *csv* or *json* file.
 After this you can generate a complete puzzle with the Puzzle Generator.

+###TODO:
+* Make a gui to select the puzzle and configure the resolution/fullscreen.
+* Mouse support.

 ###Contact:
 ealdorj@gmail.com